 A summary of adverse events suffered in both groups of patients during a median follow-up of 2.06 (IQR 1.01-2.94) years is shown in Table 3.
 Of the effectiveness endpoints, all showed lower annual event rates in patients from the nurse-led clinic as compared to the usual care.
-The annual rate of ischemic stroke/TIA was significantly lower in the nurse-led clinic (0.47%/year vs. 3.88%/year, p=0.016) (Figure 1), and the survival analysis also demonstrated higher survival probability in this group (log-rank test p-value=0.030).
+The annual rate of ischemic stroke/TIA was significantly lower in the nurse-led clinic (0.47%/year vs. 3.88%/year, p=0.016), and the survival analysis also demonstrated higher survival probability in this group (log-rank test p-value=0.030) (Figure 1).